Análisis del Huawei P50 Pro a fondo y opinión - How smart Technology changing lives

 Lastly, EMUI 12 comes with improvements in security and privacy.
 For example, you can enter the password to unlock your phone from the laptop when you are using the Multiscreen collaboration functionality.

-You can also set your smartwatch as a trusted device , so your phone will only unlock with your face when it detects that you’re wearing the watch.
+You can also set your smartwatch as a trusted device, so your phone will only unlock with your face when it detects you’re wearing the watch.

 Software: Applications included

-One of the featured apps is Petal Search , which displays featured news and allows you to search.
+One of the featured apps is Petal Search, which displays featured news and allows you to search.
 It is similar to the Google app, only it uses its own search engine.
-On the EMUI desktop there is a toolbar that gives quick access to searches in Petal Search , again emulating how the Google bar works.
+On the EMUI desktop there is a toolbar that gives quick access to searches in Petal Search, again emulating the behavior of the Google toolbar.

 If you want to migrate your data from another phone, you can use the Phone Clone app to transfer data from any other smartphone (Android or iPhone) to P50 Pro.